 4. DIY projects

 Especially when it comes to art work, DIY is a good way to go.
 If you have an ounce of creativity, you could try photography, painting or drawing to decorate your home.
-Granted, my masterpiece is yet to come, but I have purchased some art materials from Tiger in a bid to get my creative juices flowing.
 If you really aren’t arty, you could cut corners by framing wallpaper cuttings or postcards to make some statement wall art.
+I’ve actually upcycled my bargain table and chairs and you can see the results here.

 5. Charity shop shopping